Texas State Energy Conservation Office

 Mind Your P's and C's!

 Second graders estimate how much volume a container can hold.
-In this math lesson plan, 2nd graders compare their estimates with actual measurements.
+In this math lesson, 2nd graders compare their estimates with actual measurements.
 They share and discuss their results in class.